cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-replication.md

 ## Re-synchronizing slave with master

-From time-to-time your slave database may go out of sync with its master.
-You can re-synchronize a slave in two ways:
+From time-to-time your replica database may go out of sync with its master.
+You can re-synchronize a replica in two ways:

-- Via the Dashboard (click through to the detail page for the slave and then click Resync Slave) - this requires that you have [managed backups](/{{page.collection}}/how-to-guides/add-ins/database-backups.html) enabled.
+- Via the Dashboard (click through to the detail page for the replica and then click Resync Replica) - this requires that you have [managed backups](/{{page.collection}}/how-to-guides/add-ins/database-backups.html) enabled.
 - Via the Cloud 66 Toolbelt's [database management commands](/{{page.collection}}/references/toolbelt/toolbelt-commands.html#databases-promote-slave).

 <div class="notice notice-warning"><p markdown="1">
-⚠️ If your managed backups are set to run on your slave server, you will not be able to automatically resync your slave from that backup.
+⚠️ If your managed backups are set to run on your replica server, you will not be able to automatically resync your replica from that backup.
 You will need to disable this option and run the backup on your master server before you can resync.</p></div>